-IN THE CLASSROOM: Smith is a marketing major and has earned a 3.60 GPA.
-He was named to the Pac-12 All-Academic honorable mention team in 2017.
+IN THE CLASSROOM: Smith is a marketing major and has earned a GPA greater than 3.50.
+He was named to the Pac-12 All-Academic honorable mention team in 2017 and again in '18.

 PERSONAL: Paxton Fowler Smith was born on February 13, 1998, in Denver, Colo.
 He is the son of Steven and Karen Smith of Highlands Ranch, Colo., and has one younger brother, Alex.